faraui/markov/README.md

 markov - Markov algorithms interpreter and their largest library

 ## DESCRIPTION
-Markov algorithms is a turing-complete *word* rewriting system.
+Markov algorithms is a turing-complete string rewriting system.
 Hereafter, the description relates specifically to the Markov algorithms alteration implemented in this software.

 A *word* is defined as a finite sequence of alphanumericals (i. e.
 A-Z, a-z and 0-9).
 An *empty word* is defined as a word with no alphanumericals.
 It is denoted by `^` and its lenght is 0.